 Eastern oysters, Crassostrea virginica, are a critical component of the Chesapeake Bay ecosystem, known as a keystone species.
 With their clean, hard surfaces and intricate three-dimensional structure, large oyster reefs attract a wide variety of life.
 They provide food, cover, and habitat for hundreds of small and juvenile fish, crabs, shrimp, and other species, which in turn provide prey for larger fish and crabs.

 Without oysters, the quality of the Bay ecosystem suffers.
-Without oyster filtration clearing the water for light to penetrate, bay grasses can struggle to grow.
-Without healthy grass beds and oyster reef habitat that provide refuge from predators and ample prey to feed on, juvenile fish and crabs may not survive to adulthood.
+Without their filtration clearing the water for light to penetrate, bay grasses can struggle to grow.
+Without healthy grass beds and reef habitat that provide refuge from predators and ample prey to feed on, juvenile fish and crabs may not survive to adulthood.
 In other words, more oysters equal better water quality, more fish and crabs, and healthier underwater grass beds.

-A thriving oyster population affects humans, too.
+A thriving population affects humans, too.
 Without it, the Bay's traditional seafood industry will continue to struggle.
 The good news is that when we bring back oysters, all of their benefits come back with them.

 What Happened to Oysters in the Chesapeake Bay?